SumoLogic/sumologic-documentation/docs/contributing/create-edit-doc.md

 To add your new doc to the left-nav menu, you'll need to add its name and file path to the [`sidebars.ts` file](https://github.com/SumoLogic/sumologic-documentation/blob/main/sidebars.ts).

 :::note Doc Team Support
-The Sumo Logic Documentation Team can help you add your doc to the sidebar and top navigation.
+The Sumo Logic Doc Team can help you add your doc to the sidebar and top navigation.
 If you have suggestions, include those in your Pull Request description.
 If you add the documentation to the sidebar, the team will review the location and names for building and placement in navigation.
 :::

 ### Step 5: Add doc to the hub page